Astronomers' and Physicists' Attitudes Toward Education & Public Outreach: A Programmatic Study with The Dark Energy Survey: Measuring Dispositions Toward EPO

-As such, we designed an anonymous online survey using the Google Forms\footnote{\texttt{https://www.google.com/forms/about/}} platform which could be electronically disseminated to collaboration members.
+Survey language was discussed within the EPOC and with professional science communicators (e.g., laboratory communications officers).
+We note that the published version of the survey mistakenly quotes the Burns article year as 2012.
+This was clarified for collaboration members who asked for more information.

+Although survey wording went through multiple iterations, the survey was not externally tested or validated via focus groups before it was administered.
+Examination of survey responses illuminated points of confusion (e.g., unclear language) or incomplete item response options (e.g., a multiple choice item did not include a popular “Other” option).
+These are discussed as limitations of the analysis and opportunities for future work in Section~\ref{sec:limitations}.

+The survey was created using the Google Forms platform.\footnote{\url{https://www.google. com/forms/about/}} It was electronically disseminated to collaboration members and conserved respondent anonymity.
+Specific directives were provided at the beginning of each section of the survey to frame the definition of EPO relevant to that section.
 The survey was composed of three sections: 1) an introduction, 2) questions about general STEM EPO engagement, and 3) questions about EPO attitudes specific to the structure of and resources available to DES and other large science collaborations.
 A final section collecting demographic information (i.e., gender, ethnicity, age, and position) concluded the survey.
 While all questions in the demographic section of the survey were mandatory, each question provided respondents with the option to decline a response.
+The survey consisted of mixed question types including Likert measures (scaling method used to gauge response to a statement, i.e., the extent to which a respondent agrees or disagrees), multiple choice and checkbox questions, and free response.
+We note that due to nuances with the survey platform, in some cases respondents could not change an incorrectly submitted response.
 The survey was open to participants for two weeks; reminder emails were sent with one week, three days, and one day remaining in the open survey period.

-We investigated scientists' dispositions from multiple perspectives by including survey items related to diverse components of the EPO experience.
+We investigated researchers’ dispositions from multiple perspectives by including thirty survey items related to diverse components of the EPO experience.
 Respondents were asked about the types of activities in which they have engaged and how frequently that engagement takes place.
 We inquired about personal and professional motives for engagement, as well as any barriers.
-Furthermore, we asked scientists to describe how their peers view EPO and to provide their feedback on more centralized EPO organizational efforts.
-The complete survey and data are provided on the DES EPO research website.\footnote{\texttt{https://www.darkenergysurvey.org/education/des-education-outreach-science-communication-research/}}
+Furthermore, we asked researchers to describe how their peers view EPO and to provide their feedback on more centralized EPO organizational efforts.
+Example survey items are provided in Figure~\ref{fig:ExTab}.
+The complete survey and (de-identified) data are provided as supplementary materials to the article and on the DES EPO research website.\footnote{\url{https://www.darkenergysurvey.org/education/des-education-outreach-science-communication-research/}}